sensorbee/docs/source/preface.rst

 ******************

-SensorBee is an open source lightweight stateful streaming data processing engine.
+SensorBee is an open source lightweight stateful streaming data processing engine for IoT.
 SensorBee is designed to be used for streaming ETL (Extract/Transform/Load) at the edge of the network including `Fog <http://www.cisco.com/c/dam/en_us/solutions/trends/iot/docs/computing-overview.pdf>`_.
 In ETL operations, SensorBee mainly focuses on data transformation and data